fzc234/Test/README.md

 # Framework Launcher On Kubernetes User Manual

-This guide introduces <i>how</i> to submit deep learning frameworks by framework launcher on K8S.
+This guide introduces how to submit deep learning frameworks by framework launcher on K8S.

 ## Table of Contents: